-It is such a joy to welcome you to Saint Francis Medical Center College of Nursing.
-The college is a vibrant learning community with all faculty, staff and students focused on creating opportunities for students' success.
-Within weeks of beginning your studies, you will develop a sense of pride in being a Saint Francis Medical Center College of Nursing student.
-You will be amazed about how quickly you begin developing and applying your nursing knowledge and skills.
+It is a joy to welcome you to Saint Francis Medical Center College of Nursing.
+I want to congratulate you in choosing nursing as your career!
+I fully believe that nursing is the best career ever!
+The College is a vibrant learning community with all faculty, staff, and students focused on creating opportunities for students' success.
+Within weeks of beginning your studies, you will develop a sense of pride in being a Saint Francis Medical Center College of Nursing student and you will be amazed about how quickly you begin developing and applying your nursing knowledge and skills.

-The college was formed 115 years ago based on the commitment of the Sisters of the Third Order of Saint Francis to educating healthcare professionals as a means of serving the larger community.
-As a Catholic College, we embrace and employ the values of justice, respect, and human dignity, sacredness of life, compassion, and service.
+The College was formed over 115 years ago based on the commitment of The Sisters of the Third Order of Saint Francis to educating healthcare professionals as a means of serving the larger community.
+As a Catholic college, we embrace and employ the values of justice, respect, human dignity, sacredness of life, compassion, and service.
 We take pride in our excellent academic programs, high academic standards, outstanding simulation labs, clinical partnerships, and student-centered focus.
-At Saint Francis Medical Center College of Nursing you will be surrounded by supportive classmates, passionate faculty and staff, and a wide variety of exceptional co-curricular experiences.
+Saint Francis Medical Center College of Nursing you will be surrounded by supportive classmates, passionate faculty and staff, and a wide variety of co-curricular experiences.

-This catalog contains information about the college's programs, courses, requirements, and policies.
-You will also find information about the college's services for students: counseling, library and learning centers, financial aid, and academic support services.
-The enrollment management team remains available to answer questions related to admission and registration.
+This catalog contains information about the College's programs, courses, requirements, and policies.
+You will also find information about the College's services for students: counseling, library and learning centers, financial aid, and academic support services.
+The Enrollment Management Team remains available to answer questions related to admission and registration.
 Program deans look forward to discussing your educational program.
 Academic advisors will assist you in navigating your journey through your program of study.
-We are committed to making your college experience a memorable and rewarding one, focused on your needs, and supporting you in reaching your goals.
+We are committed to making your college experience a memorable and rewarding one, focused on your needs, and supporting you in reaching your goal to be a BSN nurse!

 I hope that you dedicate your time and energy to developing the career you have selected.
-It is important that you find a study-life balance that is essential to success but remember to use the support services that the college has made available to you.
-We hope that you will find the college to be the home in which you make your academic, professional, and personal goals a reality!
+It is important that you find a study-life balance that is essential to success but remember to use the support services that the College has made available to you.
+We hope that you will find the College to be the home in which you make your academic, professional, and personal goals a reality!